aaryadevchandra/6502-core/README.md

 For each addressing mode of every instruction, I'll be uploading some codes that you can use to test the instruction out.
 I will be trying to make it a bit modular so as to avoid adding all tests in the same file as well as make custom headers to make it look a bit cleaner.

-I have used [this](http://www.obelisk.me.uk/6502/reference.html) site as reference for the emulator.
-See you soon, adios!

 # How To Use
 __________________________________